 Breathing difficulties?
 Stressed, depressed or anxious?
 Let us help!

-Refreshments are provided but please bring a bottle of water with you, to help you keep hydrated during the sessions and help avoid spillages.
+Refreshments are provided at the start of the session but please bring a bottle of water with you, to help you keep hydrated during the sessions and help avoid spillages.
 Please wear loose, comfortable clothing.

 Songs are tailored around breathing exercises using established Singing for Lung Health techniques.
 The sessions are also affiliated with Asthma + Lung UK.